FuelLabs/fuels-rs/README.md

 let client = FuelClient::from(srv.bound_address);
 ```

-Alternatively, if you have a fuel node running separately, you can pass in the `SocketAddr` to `FuelClient::from()`.
+Alternatively, if you have a Fuel node running separately, you can pass in the `SocketAddr` to `FuelClient::from()`.

 It's important to setup this client, as it will be needed later when instantiating contracts.
 More on that on the section below.

 ### Compiling Sway code

-In order to instantiate fuel contracts in Rust, you'll also need to compile a Sway contract.
+In order to instantiate Fuel contracts in Rust, you'll also need to compile a Sway contract.
 Which is done with the SDK's `Contract`:

 ```Rust
 let salt: [u8; 32] = rng.gen();